 Please visit Policies and Regulations.

-Planning and Development is responsible for providing information and guidance to Council, landowners, residents, and the development industry with respect to land use planning.
+The Planning and Development Department is responsible for providing information and guidance to Council, landowners, residents, and the development industry with respect to land use planning.
 The department administers the Town’s Municipal Plan, Zoning Regulations and the development approvals process.
 The Town of Conception Bay South has a long history of planning, which has helped it grow, both in population and in stature, as a modern town.

 If you would like to speak to the Planning and Development Department, please call (709) 834-6500 ext.
 401.